Skip to main content.

 Motivation

-We are moving to intermediate computer science.
+In this course, We are moving to intermediate computer science.
 Using the command-line can make us much more effective/efficient in performing common tasks.
-Often, tools will have a GUI for most users, and a command-line interface for the more skilled power users.
-We want to make you more comfortable with the command line.
+Often, tools will have a GUI for most users, and a command-line interface for the more skilled power users (see: git, AWS).
+We want you to be more comfortable with the command line.

-A lot of ideas/tools are based on Unix and its commands.
-If we know Unix, then other tools become easier to use because we are familiar with those ideas.
+A lot of ideas/tools are based on Unix, its commands, and its philosophy.
+If you know Unix, then other tools become easier to use because you are familiar with those ideas.

 The Task